nv-legate/cunumeric/docs/cunumeric/source/user/practices.rst

 that some of the best practices given below are followed.

-If a component of the array needs to be set/updated, use an array-based implementation instead of an explicit loop based implementation.
+If a component of the array needs to be set/updated, use an array-based implementation instead of an explicit loop-based implementation.

 .. code-block:: python